 Another event that cemented the legacy of the two brothers was the Calydonian boar hunt, albeit less impressive than their role as Argonauts.
 The Calydonian boar is known as a monster in Greek mythology, and many great male heroes had to come together to kill it.
 It had to be killed because it was on a warpath, trying to destroy the whole of the Greek region Calydon.

-Castor and Pollux were amongst the heroes that helped with the difficult task of defeating the monster.
+Castor and Pollux were among the heroes that helped with the difficult task of defeating the monster.
 Although they had a definite part to play, the actual killing of the monster has to be attributed to Meleager with the assistance of Atlanta.

 Who Killed Castor and Pollux?